Third Way (United States)

-Third Way is a Washington, D.C.–based public policy think tank founded in 2005.
-Third Way develops and advocates for policies that it claims represent "modern center-left ideas".
+Third Way is a Washington, D.C.-based public policy think tank founded in 2005.
+It develops and advocates for policies that it says represent "modern center-left ideas".
+It is described as a centrist think tank for moderate Democrats, while critics see it as neoliberal and “the turning point in which… parties abandoned their traditional tenets and working-class constituencies in favor of… Margaret Thatcher and Ronald Reagan.”

-Third Way was honoured as the 2013 North American Think Tank of the Year by Prospect, a British monthly current affairs magazine, for its "original, influential, and rigorous work on the most pressing challenges facing people, governments, and businesses".
-The think tank's supporters and advocates include Democratic politicians, other center-left think tanks, and individual donors.
-Third Way's funding also partially comes from philanthropy, foundations and personal donations.
-In the past decade, Third Way has been directly involved in policy issues such as the benefits of energy innovation, student accountability measures under the Every Student Succeeds Act, deficit reduction, proposals to reform Medicare and Medicaid, the repeal of "Don't ask, don't tell", and new trade accords with Colombia, South Korea, and Panama.
+The think tank's supporters and advocates include like-minded Democratic Party politicians, think tanks, and individual donors.
+Third Way's funding also partially comes from philanthropy, foundations, and personal donations.
+Since its founding, Third Way has been directly involved in policy issues such as the benefits of energy innovation, student accountability measures under the Every Student Succeeds Act, deficit reduction, proposals to reform Medicare and Medicaid, the repeal of "Don't ask, don't tell", and new trade accords with Colombia, South Korea, and Panama.